epadam/CNN-AV1-intra-encoder/source/performance.rst

 Comparison of Encoding Time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Overhead

-Comparison of video Quality
+Comparison of Video Quality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-overhead, complexity reduction, running time
+models trained with different dataset is used to test the encoding efficiency

+trimmed dataset

+full dataset

+full dataset with weighted cross entropy